hal/model-graph/README.md

 1. Parameter

     The parameter node holds information about the request properties and has similar properties as the `attribute` node.

+1. Sensitivity

+    The sensitivity node holds information about the sensitive constraints of attributes.
+Each sensitivity has a name and a type.

 1. Capability